tgfuellner/Esphome-FelicityESS/README.md

 If You have only one Felicity Unit, delete entry m2 under modbus_controller and all sensors reffering to m2.

-If You have more Felicity Unit, create a modbus_controller per Unit.
+If You have more Felicity Units, create a modbus_controller per Unit.